telehash/telehash.github.io/bind_http.md

 HTTP <> Telehash Bindings
 =========================

-This is a proposal for how to use HTTP over telehash for the common browser user-agent and web-server patterns.
-It is designed for the HTML/webapp use case and is not optimal for REST or API style usage, as app-to-app data exchange can take better advantage of telehash natively.
+This is a proposal for how to use HTTP over telehash for the common browser user-agent and web-app patterns.

 ## URI